 - For corn, the projected harvest price is the simple average of the final daily settlement prices in February for the Chicago Board of Trade (CBOT) December corn futures contract. - For soybeans, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT November soybean futures contract. - For spring wheat, the projected harvest price is the simple average of the final daily settlement prices in February for the Minneapolis Grain Exchange (MGE) September hard red spring wheat futures contract.
-Note that durum wheat can be insured as hard red spring wheat. - For sunflowers, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the projected harvest price is the simple average of the final daily settlement prices in February for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
+Note that durum wheat can be insured as hard red spring wheat. - For winter wheat in Idaho, Indiana, Kentucky, Michigan, Ohio and Tennessee, the projected harvest price is the simple average of the final daily settlement prices from August 15 to September 14 for the following year CBOT July soft red winter wheat futures contract.
+For winter wheat in Arkansas, Colorado, Iowa, Kansas, Missouri, Oklahoma and South Dakota, the projected harvest price is the simple average of the final daily settlement prices from August 15 to September 14 for the following year KCBT July hard red winter wheat futures contract. - For sunflowers, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the projected harvest price is the simple average of the final daily settlement prices in February for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per bushel.
-To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC), using the current U.S./Canadian exchange rate. - For canola, the projected harvest price is the simple average of the final daily settlement prices in February for the WCE November canola futures contract divided by 2,205.
+To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC). - For canola, the projected harvest price is the simple average of the final daily settlement prices in February for the WCE November canola futures contract divided by 2,205.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per pound.
-To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the MERC, using the current U.S./Canadian exchange rate.
+To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the MERC.

 The crop projected harvest price is used in determining the crop replant payment.
-If the fall harvest price option is selected, the per-acre revenue guarantee is based on the greater of the projected harvest price or the fall harvest price.
 The prevented planting payment is based on the per-acre revenue guarantee.